crotchetycrow/eng110_cloud_computing_with_AWS/documentation/vpc_setup.md

 - Using your DB AMI, spin up an EC2 instance
 - In the security group, remove the SHH
 - Replace with custom TCP
-- In source enter app EC2 public IPv4
+- In source enter public subnet IPv4
 - In app, unset DB_HOST
 - export DB_HOST=mongodb://db_private_IP:27017/posts